Category: Psychotherapy

 First and foremost, Lorrie is an educator.
 Over the course of her career, she has worked as a teacher and filled multiple roles associated with the profession.
 She has realigned her interests since retirement, but enjoys professional learning, designing, or working as a consultant and workshop presenter.
 She is an author of a children’s book, self-help book and a youth novel.
 She is also a contributor to journals and magazines.

-As a counselling therapist, I support women in midlife who are navigating these complex challenges.
+As a counselling therapist in Calgary I support women in midlife who are navigating these complex challenges.
 If you need guidance in finding balance, setting boundaries, or simply a space to talk, book an appointment with me.
-Together, we can explore strategies to help you move through this stage of life with more confidence and ease. – Sandra
+Together, we can explore strategies to help you move through this stage of life with more confidence and ease. -Sandra

 by Sandra Wiebe